-Part 3 of the combined Operational Plan and Delivery Program is where Council provides details of each of its activities, what the community can expect from these activities and how much each activity will cost the community over the four (4) years of the Delivery Program.
-Activities in this section are grouped by Directorate and Branch with an Index provided to assist with locating activities of interest.
+Part 3 of the combined Operational Plan and Delivery Program is where Council provides details of each of its activities, what the community can expect from these activities and how much each activity will cost the community over the four years of the Delivery Program.
+Activities in this section of the combined Operational Plan and Delivery Program are grouped by Directorate and Branch and there is an index on the following page that can be used to locate activities of interest.

-Information on each activity consists of four (4) sections:
+Information on each activity is in the same format and consists of four sections: